-You need to consume fewer calories than you burn in order to lose weight.
+You need to consume fewer calories than you burn to lose weight.
 This helps the body create an energy gap.
-In order to cope with it, your body starts burning glycogen — the stored form of glucose and fat— for energy.
-Over a period of time, it leads to weight loss.
+To cope with it, your body starts burning glycogen (the stored form of glucose) and fat for energy.
+Over some time, it leads to weight loss.

 Your energy expenditure depends on four things:

 1. BMR or Basal Metabolic Rate is the energy your body burns at rest, which accounts for 70% of your total daily energy expenditure

 2. NEAT or Non-Exercise Activity Thermogenesis is the energy you expend during any unplanned activity, such as moving around and doing small chores